nantrinh/ruby_practice_problems/README.md

 ---

-11. What happens when you run the following code?
+11. What is returned from executing the following code?

 ```ruby
 hash = {"Jake" => "octopus", "Chandler" => "chicken"}